-Historically, studies of biological visual systems have largely relied on simple synthesized stimuli.
+Historically, studies of biological visual systems have largely relied on simple synthesized stimuli, such as Julesz random dot stereograms~\citep{julesz1971foundations}, or sinusoidal gratings, or Gabor functions: see \citep[Chapter~12]{arbib2016neuron} for more background on these examples.
 These studies have led to many important findings and were historically necessary because the complexity of natural image stimuli means that it is extremely hard to perform controlled scientific experiments by systematically varying the experimental parameters.
 This also follows the well established scientific strategy of divide and conquer which aims at understanding by breaking down complex phenomena into more easily understandable chunks.
 But studying vision on simplified stimuli has limitations which Deep Nets and big data can help address.
-As researchers in computer vision discovered in the 1980s, findings on simplified synthetic stimuli, though sometimes providing motivations and good starting points, typically required enormous modifications before they could be extended to realistic stimuli if they could be extended at all.
-Computer vision researchers had to leave their comfort zone of synthetic stimuli and address the fundamental challenge of vision: namely how visual systems deal with the complexity and ambiguity of real world images and achieve the miracle of converting the light rays that enter the eye, or a camera, into an interpretation of the three-dimensional physical world.
-Driven by the need to address these issues, computer vision researchers developed a large set of mathematical and computational techniques and increasingly realized the important of learning theories from data using tools like Deep Nets, which required large annotated datasets.
+As researchers in computer vision discovered in the 1980s, findings on simplified synthetic stimuli such as blocks world \citep{guzman1968decomposition} --- though sometimes providing motivations and good starting points --- typically required enormous modifications before they could be extended to realistic stimuli if they could be extended at all.
+Computer vision researchers had to leave their comfort zone of synthetic stimuli and address the fundamental challenge of vision: namely how visual systems deal with the complexity and ambiguity of real world images and achieve the superpower \citep{changizi2010vision} of converting the light rays that enter the eye, or a camera, into an interpretation (both geometric and semantic) of the three-dimensional physical world.
+Driven by the need to address these issues, computer vision researchers developed a large set of mathematical and computational techniques and increasingly realized the importance of learning theories from data using tools like Deep Nets, which required large annotated datasets.
 The same techniques can be directly applied to studying biological vision by predicting experimental responses to visual stimuli, e.g., human performance in behavioral experiments, the responses of neurons, or fMRI activity.